ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

 Sketch
 *******

-In PyGeometry, the :class:`sketch <ansys.geometry.core.sketch>` subpackage provides for building 2D basic shapes.
+The PyGeometry :class:`sketch <ansys.geometry.core.sketch>` subpackage is used to build 2D basic shapes.
 Shapes consist of two fundamental constructs:

 * **Edge**: A connection between two or more 2D points along a particular path.
 An edge represents an open shape